 Max Aguirre, a wrestling promoter in Peru, became his sponsor.
-After wrestling in Peru for around 4 months, he was on to Mexico where he eventually met Black "Blackie" Guzman who was the brother of legendary Mexican luchador El Santo.
+After wrestling in Peru for around four months, he went to Mexico, where he eventually met Black "Blackie" Guzman, the brother of legendary Mexican luchador El Santo.

-McGuirk would go on to introduce Matsuda to Strangler Lewis.
+McGuirk would go on to introduce Matsuda to Ed “Strangler” Lewis.
 Although Lewis was in his later years, Matsuda was very interested in how wrestling used to be and wanted to learn as much as possible from this legendary shooter.

-Still building the anticipation for a Hiro Matsuda versus Danny Hodge World Junior Heavyweight Championship match, the promoter thought it would be interesting to pit the new NWA World Heavyweight champion Pat O’Conner who had beaten Buddy Rogers two weeks before, against Matsuda.
+Still building the anticipation for a Hiro Matsuda versus Danny Hodge World Junior Heavyweight Championship match, the promoter thought it would be interesting to pit the new NWA World Heavyweight champion Pat O’Conner, who had beaten Buddy Rogers two weeks before, against Matsuda.
 They had a memorable 60-minute draw.

-They met a second time and to the fan’s relief, Hodge beat Matsuda cleanly after 45 minutes.
+They met a second time, and to the fan’s relief, Hodge beat Matsuda cleanly after 45 minutes.
 Hiro was off to Florida after The Kentuckian (Grizzly Smith, father of Jake Roberts) recommended him to promoter Cowboy Luttrall because he saw that he was drawing well in Oklahoma.

 "Winning and losing meant nothing when I was wrestling an opponent like Lou Thesz,” Matsuda shares in his book.
 “To me, he was like a god."